Permanent normal trade relations

-The status of permanent normal trade relations (PNTR) is a legal designation in the United States for free trade with a foreign nation.
+The status of permanent normal trade relations (PNTR) is a legal designation in the United States for free trade with a foreign state.
 The designation was changed from most favored nation (MFN) to normal trade relations by Section 5003 of the Internal Revenue Service Restructuring and Reform Act of 1998.
 Permanent was added to normal trade relations some time later.

-In international trade, MFN status (or treatment) is awarded by one nation to another.
-It means that the receiving nation will be granted all trade advantages, such as low tariffs, that any other nation also receives.
-Thus, a nation with MFN status will not be discriminated against and will not be treated worse than any other nation with MFN status.
+In international trade, MFN status (or treatment) is awarded by one country to another.
+It means that the receiving nation will be granted all trade advantages, such as low tariffs, that any other country also receives.
+Thus, a country with MFN status will not be discriminated against and will not be treated worse than any other country with MFN status.

 Applicability

 Granting of permanent normal trade relations status is automatic, except where specifically denied by law.

 Embargoes also apply to additional parties; see United States embargoes.